castorini/anserini/docs/fatjar-regressions/fatjar-regressions-v0.35.1.md

 ## TREC 2024 RAG

 Warning: The `msmarco-v2.1-doc` prebuilt index is 63 GB uncompressed.
-The `msmarco-v2.1-doc-segmented` prebuilt index is 84 GB uncompresed.
+The `msmarco-v2.1-doc-segmented` prebuilt index is 84 GB uncompressed.

 Here are the instructions for reproducing runs on the MS MARCO V2.1 document corpus with prebuilt indexes (adjust number of threads based on available resources):